thomashens/github-demo/README.md

 # Starter Web Project

 this is a simple website project for showing how to use GIT Adding a line for rebasing example.
+Now I want to add extra changes from feature branch

 ## Introduction